aws-samples/amazon-sagemaker-huggingface-benchmark/README.md

    * Learning Rate: 5e-5 (unless otherwise specified)
    * Number of Steps (for a given global batch size, to allow comparing training jobs with different numbers of samples)

-<b>Dataset Credit</b>
+<b>Dataset Credit:</b>

 The dataset used in this experiment is the "Amazon Polarity" dataset from the HuggingFace Hub, used for binary text classification.
 The task predicts a positive or negative rating given text from an Amazon review.

-See more about it here: https://huggingface.co/datasets/amazon_polarity
+See more about the Amazon Polarity dataset here: https://huggingface.co/datasets/amazon_polarity

 ### 2b. distilBERT Benchmarking Results
 The results shown below are from the default experimental design in this repository for a pretrained distilbert-base-uncased AutoModel from the HuggingFace transformers library.